 Early exposure to shape recognition is important because real objects are made up of shapes in our environment and surroundings.
 Shapes help to build a strong foundation for early literacy and math skills.

 Once your baby starts growing into toddlerhood, they suddenly become more curious and aware of their surroundings.
 As they navigate the world around them, they begin to familiarize themselves with the landmarks around their house (like that coffee table in the middle of your living room that they keep bumping into, which you’ve been meaning to find a new spot for, wink wink) by labeling these everyday objects by shape names.
 This is the beginning of shape awareness!

 More shape activities

 - Stem Toys for Kids

-Shapes are everywhere!
-It’s never too soon to start talking to your toddler and preschooler about the shapes around them.
-Begin the conversation by discussing what shapes they see at home, at the playground or even out of the car window.
+It’s never too soon to start talking to your toddler or preschooler about the shapes around them.
+Begin the conversation by chatting about what shapes they see at home, at the playground, or even out of the car window.
 Use these activities for kids to inspire play and learning at home.

-There are so many ways to teach shapes to preschoolers.
 Start with a conversation.
-Talk about what they see in their familiar environments.
-Reading books is another great way to develop shape recognition.
+Talk about what your child sees in their familiar surroundings.
+Reading books is another great way to develop shape recognition and awareness.
 And of course, there are countless shape activities for preschoolers that help to develop shape knowledge, fine motor skills, and sorting skills.